Notarized resignation of liquidator | ScriptaLegal

 Description

-• The Civil Code of Québec provides that a designated liquidator may refuse to assume his office, even if he has been appointed by will.
+• The Civil Code of Québec provides that a designated liquidator may refuse his/her office, even if he/she has been appointed by will.

 • He or she may renounce or resign at any time, provided this does not compromise the settlement of the estate.
-However, if the person appointed is the sole heir, he/she cannot evade this responsibility.
+However, if the person appointed is the sole heir, he/she cannot withdraw from this responsibility.

-• As soon as the liquidator has interfered in the liquidation of the estate, regardless of the type of resignation subsequently envisaged, he or she must render an account of his or her management to the heirs for the period during which he or she exercised his or her functions.
+• As soon as the liquidator has taken steps or acted in the settlement of the estate, regardless of the type of resignation subsequently contemplated, he or she must render an account of his or her management to the heirs for the period during which he or she performed his or her duties.

 • The document will be signed in virtual form and you will obtain a true copy (paper version) signed by the notary.